mbp-lab/mbp_affective_signals/README.md

 ``` bash
 docker exec -it -w /home/ jupyter_notebook bash -c "source ~/.bashrc; jupyter-notebook --no-browser --ip="*" --allow-root"
 ```
+=> on Mac you have to replace the quotes of --ip="*" to single quotes!

 ## FAQ
 * ```docker-desktop : Depends on: docker-ce-cli but is not installable; E: Problems can't be fixed, you have held back broken packages```